 Synonym(s)

-Very rare, granulomatous systemic disease belonging to the B-cell proliferative disorders with variable malignant potential.
-The disease is considered an angiocentric and -destructive lymphoproliferative disorder.
-Histopathologically, EBV association (LMP1) and expression of the surface markers CD20 and CD30 are found.
+Very rare, granulomatous systemic disease that belongs to the B-cell proliferative diseases with varying malignant potential.
+The disease is considered an angiocentric and destructive lymphoproliferative disease.
+Histopathologically, there is an EBV association (LMP1) and expression of the surface markers CD20 and CD30.
 The most common organ manifestations are lung, nervous system, kidney, liver and skin (Roschewski M et al. 2012).

 Usually occurs after the 50th LJ.
 Men are affected about twice as often as women.
 Childhood cases have been reported.